GOP Official for Kamala Predicts ‘Silent Majority’ Will Win

 These Harris supporters are far from liberal.

 Before becoming an elected official, Comstock, 65, worked as a congressional aide in the 1990s, digging up so much dirt on Bill Clinton that the investigation eventually led to the president’s impeachment.
-Now she’s slinging mud at Trump, voting for a Democrat for president for the first time in her life.
+Now she’s going after Trump, voting for a Democrat for president for the first time in her life.
 She didn’t vote for Trump in 2016, when she appeared on the ballot with him, or in 2020 after she left Congress, but nor did she vote for Hillary Clinton or Joe Biden.
 (Both times she “wrote in” another name.)

 Other Republicans set to join Harris Wednesday at her crucial battleground campaign event include former Trump aides, ex-New Jersey Gov. Christine Todd Whitman, and a slew of former GOP members of Congress, including Adam Kinzinger, who served on the House Jan.
 6 special committee.
 Kinzinger and Comstock have voiced the same concerns about Trump’s isolationism, particularly his opposition to helping Ukraine defend itself against Russia’s invasion.